First patent filed on the Anti-Benchmark® strategy and Maximum Diversification® approach.

 Why did you call your strategy the Anti-Benchmark®?

 I believe that benchmarks have a role to play in the asset management industry.
 They are representative of the market, they are the sums of all speculations and as such, provide information for asset managers and investors.
 However, they need to remain an output.
 The trend over the last 20 years within the passive management industry to use market cap weighted benchmarks as inputs is a mistake which has a high destructive potential for the economy.

 We at TOBAM have implemented a unique strategy, based on the Maximum Diversification® approach, which allows to capture the risk premium of an asset class without biases.
 As opposed to the benchmarks that are hugely biased, the Anti-Benchmark® is the absence of strategy, we are the truly neutral risk allocator.

 How do you explain TOBAM’s success?

 TOBAM was one of the founders in 2005/2006 of what has been later called the “Smart Beta” movement.
 I am not a big fan of the expression “Smart Beta” since it is lacking a clear definition, and as a mathematician, I don’t like undefined terminology.
 I don’t know whether we are smart but we believe that we provide the Beta.

 The Maximum Diversification® Approach and the Anti-Benchmark® strategy answered needs that were unanswered before.
 Our development strategy since the beginning was to start reaching the largest pension funds in the world, and they indeed were our first clients.

 TOBAM was also set up in a very rigorous way and we made sure to construct our strategies based on solid academic research grounds.

-The team totals 54 financial professionals, from 19 different nationalities, in seven offices (Toronto, New York, Dublin, Paris, Cape Town and Hong Kong).
+The team totals 49 financial professionals, from 17 different nationalities, in four offices (New York, Dublin, Paris and Hong Kong).

 Yves Choueifaty heads the Executive Committee of TOBAM and is the Chief Investment Officer.